This integration is certified by Stitch. For support, contact Stitch support.

 Before you get started, you should verify that:

-The user creating the integration has at least Read & Analyze permissions and that there’s data in the account.
+The user creating the integration has at least Read & Analyze permissions and that there’s recent data in the account.
 If the profile you use to connect doesn’t have these permissions (or there’s no data in the account), you’ll receive an error message like this:

 “Something went wrong.
 None of the Google Analytics profiles associated with the credentials you’ve supplied contain data that Stitch can access.
 Please make sure that the credentials you’ve supplied have appropriate access.”